MicrosoftDocs/microsoft-salescopilot-docs/articles/share-crm-record-teams-conversation.md

 # Share a CRM record in Teams or Outlook

 Copilot for Sales enables you to share a CRM record with your team members in a Teams chat or channel conversation, or in an email allowing them to view the record details in the flow of their work.
 The CRM record is shared as an adaptive card that is kept up to date based on the data in your CRM system.
 In Teams, the adaptive card also displays the AI-generated summary of the record, enabling you to quickly catch up on the details of the record within the flow of your conversation.
-Note that the AI-generated summary is displayed only if the Copilot features are enabled for your organization.
+The AI-generated summary is displayed only if the Copilot features are enabled for your organization.
 You can share a CRM record either by using the Copilot for Sales search message extension or by pasting a link to the record in the chat or email.
 When you share a record, an adaptive card is created that displays the record details, such as the record name, owner, and key fields.

 > [!NOTE]
 >
 > - For Outlook support, ensure that the [enhanced Teams app has been deployed](whats-new-copilot-sales.md#enhanced-teams-app-support).
-> - If you're using Dynamics 365 as your CRM system, and you receive an adaptive card in an email or a Teams chat or channel, you can view data in the adaptive even if you are not signed in to the Copilot for Sales app in Outlook or if you are signed in to a different Dynamics environment, as long as you have read access for the record and Copilot for Sales privileges.
+> - If you're using Dynamics 365 as your CRM system, and you receive an adaptive card in an email or a Teams chat or channel, you can view data in the adaptive even if you aren't signed in to the Copilot for Sales app in Outlook or if you're signed in to a different Dynamics environment, as long as you have read access for the record and Copilot for Sales privileges.
 > - If you're using Salesforce as your CRM system, and you receive an adaptive card in an email or a Teams chat or channel, you must be signed in to Salesforce in the Copilot for Sales app in Outlook to view data in the adaptive card while also having read access for the record and Copilot for Sales privileges.
 > - Data in the adaptive card is refreshed from the CRM system every time you view the card in Teams chat or email, or when you manually refresh the card.